 The F.DIST Function is categorized under Excel Statistical functions.
 It will calculate the probability density function or the Cumulative Distribution Function for the F Distribution.
 It measures the degree of diversity between two data sets.

 For example, if we wish to find out the variability in the IQ scores of females vis-à-vis males, we can use the F.DIST function to examine it.

 As a financial analyst, the function is useful in risk management.
 We can use it to understand and evaluate the extent of potential losses that a portfolio can suffer.

 The F.DIST function uses the following arguments:

-- X (required argument) – It is the value at which we evaluate the function.
+X (required argument) – This is the value at which we evaluate the function.

-- Deg_freedom1 (required argument) – It is an integer specifying numerator degrees of freedom.
+Deg_freedom1 (required argument) – This is an integer specifying numerator degrees of freedom.

-- Deg_freedom2 (required argument) – It is an integer specifying denominator degrees of freedom.
+Deg_freedom2 (required argument) – An integer specifying denominator degrees of freedom.

-- Cumulative (required argument) – It is a logical value that determines the type of F distribution to be calculated.
-It can either be TRUE (uses the cumulative distributive function) and FALSE (uses the probability density function).
+Cumulative (required argument) – This is a logical value that determines the type of F distribution to be calculated.
+It can either be TRUE (uses the cumulative distributive function) or FALSE (uses the probability density function).

-To understand the uses of the F.DIST function, let us consider an example:
+To understand the uses of the F.DIST function, let’s consider an example: